-In 2015, Lisa started her own brand and made it unapologetically stand behind Warriors of Love.
-This spirit echoed loud and proud throughout each show the brand theatrically staged – from New York to Hong Kong.
-The collections blended Lisa’s adoration and pride in Asian textiles with street-luxe designs.
+In 2015, we were born to unapologetically stand behind Warriors of Love.
+This spirit echoes loud and proud throughout each show we theatrically stage – from New York to Hong Kong.
+The collections are sustainably made and celebrate premium, unique, loungewear and Asian heritage.

 The brand's critically acclaimed designs have been featured by the likes of VOGUE USA, Forbes USA, GQ France, Vanity Fair, Harper's BAZAAR, V Magazine, Tatler, Prestige, Marie Claire, VOGUE Singapore and VOGUE Hong Kong, and showcased at Singapore's National Gallery during Fashion Week, and the National Design Center.
 Lisa Von Tang's immersive fashion shows have also been featured at Hong Kong Art Basel.

 We are inspired by Southeast Asia, and our home of Singapore is a unique crossroads of many cultures in this region.
 Past collections have paid tribute to the tribal matriarchs of Myanmar, the Hindi goddess Durga, the embroidery traditions of Ancient China, and the hand dyed batik fabric of Malaysia and Indonesia.
 We have a passion for our ethnic heritage, and powerful women that embrace their 'yin' and use it to heal the world.

 Lisa Von Tang lives for fashion design and performance art, and has an academic background in political philosophy, although she initially started off in biochemistry.
 She is driven by the ideal of joyful living for all.
 Fashion has existed since the dawn of civilisation as a way of expressing who we are, and reflects the values of our times.
 LVT believes that design, at it's best, functions as cultural medicine.
 As our customers understand, the right jacket holds transformative power.